nextcloud/twofactor_gateway/README.md

 (no GUI yet, you have to write to the DB directly :speak_no_evil:)
 Table: ``oc_preferences``
 Data:
-- userid: your ownCloud user UID
+- userid: your Nextcloud user UID
 - appid: ``twofactor_sms``
 - configkey: ``phone``
 - configvalue: your phone number in the [MSISDN format](https://en.wikipedia.org/wiki/MSISDN).
 E.g. +4912345678 is 4912345678